 HR must evaluate the preferred methods of delivering training programs.
 Some of the methods that deliver great results in eLearning delivery are video-based ILT (VILT), interactive video-based learning, gamification, podcasts, localization, and AR and VR technology.
 HR teams also have to ensure that the training programs are personalized and adaptive to enable customized learning.

 Social learning is another aspect to consider when bolstering engagement at work.
 Social learning makes learning a group activity.
 The integration of social learning with the LMS allows real-time discussion with increased participation from the learners.
 This facilitated better retention and increased impact.

 With eLearning, HR departments have the opportunities to create purposeful training programs that are fun (think gamification and quizzes), motivate the employees to complete their training programs and increase employee engagement levels.

 In 2019, organizations have to view training as a key differentiator to retain and attract new talent.
 So, when making your training calendar, where will your eLearning $$$s go?

 We have a great tool called the eLearning Cost Calculator that provides you with a ballpark estimate in minutes.
 If you’re interested in knowing how much your next eLearning could cost or are planning your eLearning budgets for 2019—try out our eLearning Cost Calculator!
-You can also get in touch with us via email or fill a contact form and one of our representatives will get back to you shortly.
+You can also get in touch with us by filling a contact form and one of our representatives will get back to you shortly.